rhydiant/ios-workshop/README.md

 # ios-workshope

-A collection of playground's used to show Swift language features.
+A collection of Playground's used to showcase Swift language features.